Sayrix/Ticket-Bot-Docusaurus/docs/start-bot.md

 ## Keep the bot online 24/7

-To keep the bot online 24/7 I can host your bot for $1/month.
-For more information, you can contact me on Discord (`@sayrix`) Or host the bot on a Server/VPS.
+To keep the bot online 24/7, you can sponsor [Sayrix on github](https://github.com/sponsors/Sayrix) and benefit from other advantages and, depending on your tier, get multiple hostings for cheap.
+Or host the bot on a Server/VPS.